Are we filled with the Spirit?

 Then there are other church-goers who seemed to be not at all Spirit filled!

-A Biblical view on being filled with the Spirit:
+What we need is a Biblical view on being filled with the Spirit:

 It is easy to feel inferior when some Christians believe that they have been baptised with the Holy Spirit and others don’t.